 I remember the day I found out I was to be a mother.
-I was delighted.
+I was just nineteen years old and I was delighted.
 The first thing I thought was: “At last I will have someone who will love me exactly as I am.”
 In my mind children had to love their parents so it was a sure thing and my thoughts were all about what I wanted and what I needed.

 In those days I was suicidal but this gave me hope and I decided I would put off killing myself until after the child turned 18 and no longer needed me.